qiallyme/BuiltByRays_CFO_OS/content/01-Scope/0101_What I Don't Do/__❌ Customer_is_Not_Always_Right.md

 ---
 tags: [boundaries, mindset, partnership, humanity]
 created: 2025-08-04
+date: 2025-08-08
+title: Customer is Not Always Right
 ---
 # ❌ The Customer is Not Always Right

 Yeah, yeah, it *sounds* good in retail.
 But in real business?
 That phrase needs a full-blown reality check.